Upow1234/Animalation-SC/README.md

 mentioned in the previous paragraph), changes of pitch, changes of direction, and changes of the playback state.
 This is called trigger recording.

-Trigger recording can only be done monophonically (you can't record a change of position and a change of pitch simultaneously)
+Trigger recording can only be done monophonically.

 To record triggers, press the record triggers key (0, 13).
 The recording will begin when the first key is pressed.